hadao169/phonebook-fullstack/README.md

 ![alt text](image.png)

-Note: I’m using a free Render.com account, so the site may go inactive due to inactivity.
+Note: I’m using Render.com to deploy my app, so the site may go inactive due to inactivity.
 If it's not accessible, I haven't reactivated it yet.

 # Description of Project